This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-Kuilima Cove, also known as Turtle Bay, is a small, shallow bay, sheltered from the waves, is ideal for beginners.
-Although the sea bed is not very interesting (sand, rock and a little isolated coral), it is relatively easy to see green turtles and a good variety of fish in a few feet of water.
+Kuilima Cove, also known as Turtle Bay, is a small, shallow bay on the North Shore of Oahu, Hawaii.
+While this area is sheltered from the waves, the seabed is quite poor in the bay.
+It is just sand, rock and a small coral patches.
+Even so, it is relatively easy to see green turtles and a good variety of fish in just a few feet of water.

 Green sea turtles pay regular visits to the small, shallow bay.

-How to get to Turtle Bay for snorkeling?
+How to get to the Turtle Bay/Kuilima Cove snorkeling spot

-Kuilima Cove is on the northern coast of the island of Oahu, the famous “North Shore”, internationally famous for its surfing spots.
-Access is free from the beach of the Turtle Bay Resort, a large hotel complex with two golf courses, among other things.
+Kuilima Cove is on the northern coast of the island of Oahu.
+This is the famous “North Shore”, known internationally for its surfing spots.
+Access is free from the beach of the Turtle Bay Resort, a large hotel complex with two golf courses, among other amenities.

-From Honolulu international airport, it takes a little over an hour (40mi/60km) to reach the spot by taking the H1 west, the H2, and then the Kamehameha Highway, following the signs to Haleiwa/North Shore.
-After reaching the coast at Haleiwa, continue east, pass Pupukea and carry on for about 6 miles (10km) as far as the Turtle Bay Resort entrance on your left.
+From Honolulu International Airport, it takes a little over an hour (40mi/60km) to reach the spot by taking the H1 west, the H2, and then the Kamehameha Highway.
+You can follow the signs to Haleiwa/North Shore.
+After reaching the coast at Haleiwa, continue east, past Pupukea, and continue for about 6 miles (10km) You will then see the Turtle Bay Resort entrance on your left.

-The snorkeling area covers the interior of the small cove facing you (↕3-10ft/1-3m).
-It is bordered to the right by a bar of black rocks and to the left by a line of red buoys, setting off the area of relatively strong currents.
-From the beach, you are less than 150 yards from the end of the cove, where the waves break against the partially emerged rocks.
+The snorkeling area covers the inner part of the small cove facing the beach (↕3-10ft/1-3m).
+It is bordered to the right by a bar of black rocks and to the left by a line of buoys.
+Be aware that beyond the line of buoys, relatively strong currents occur.
+From the beach, you are less than 150 yards from the rocks closing the cove.

 Coral at Turtle Bay Resort, Oahu

-Small coral heads are found in place in the cove.
+Small, often unhealthy coral heads are found in the cove.

-In the rocky areas (↕2-5ft/0.5-1.5m), particularly along the bar of rocks to your right, you will come across several species of butterflyfish, parrotfish, and fantail filefish.
-In the deepest sandy areas, at the center of the cove (↕7-10ft/2-3m), you should have no trouble seeing the large green sea turtles.
+The seabed at Kuilima Cove is very poor with almost no coral.
+In the rocky areas (↕2-5ft/0.5-1.5m), particularly along the rocks to your right, you will come across several species of butterflyfish, parrotfish, and wrasse.
+In the deepest sandy areas, at the center of the cove (↕7-10ft/2-3m), you are likely to encounter green sea turtles.

-When the sea is rough, visibility can be relatively poor due to swirling sand, but does not affect safety (keep your distance from the line of buoys).
+When the sea is rough, visibility can be relatively poor due to swirling sand, but does not affect safety.
+Just remember to keep your distance from the line of buoys.

 Several signs have been set up on the beach with safety instructions.
 Make sure you read them before entering the water.
-Although the beach is partly occupied by the hotel complex, it is not lifeguarded.
+Although the beach is partly occupied by the hotel complex, there is never any lifeguards.

 Restaurants & accommodation nearby

-Kuilima Cove is part of the Turtle Bay Resort hotel complex, with high-priced restaurants and accommodation facilities.
+Kuilima Cove is part of the Turtle Bay Resort hotel complex, which features restaurants and accommodations.
 The area to explore is quite small, so we don’t recommend staying the whole day on the site.
 An hour or two is enough.

 • Level required Beginner